isc-projects/kea/doc/sphinx/kea-messages.rst

     %1: Expression '%2' evaluated to %3

 Logged at debug log level 50.
-This debug message indicates that the expression of a client class has been successfully evaluated.
+This debug message indicates that the expression of a required client class has been successfully evaluated.
 The client class name and the result value of the evaluation are printed.

 DHCP4_RESERVATIONS_LOOKUP_FIRST_ENABLED